-Future Work: Most of our previous and current work has focused on the design and implementation of appropriate abstractions for affective processing.
-We have created several affect-based control systems for a variety of autonomous robots, including an ape-like robot named Coco (see Fig 1).
-These systems range from simple emotion-modulated reflexes, to facilitation of attention, and affective learning.
+Future Work: Our work has focused on the design and implementation of appropriate abstractions for affective processing.
+We have created several affect-based control systems for an ape-like robot named Coco.
+These systems range from simple affective-based reflexes, to facilitation of attention, and affective learning.